 Find more information on applying to the Northeast Ohio Au.D.
 Consortium (NOAC) program here.

 We offer both Fall and Spring semester admission to our Ph.D. program.
 Prospective Ph.D. students must apply through the university's online application system.
+To be considered for graduate assistantships for the coming academic year in the Ph.D. program, applications must be received by January 15.
 If interested in a Ph.D. concentration in Speech-Language Pathology, contact Dr. Sue Grogan-Johnson.
 If interested in a Ph.D. concentration in Audiology, contact Dr. Julia Huyck.
 You are also strongly advised to contact a potential Ph.D. advisor on our faculty prior to applying to the program.

 Students who want to take graduate courses without pursuing a degree must apply as a non-degree student.
 Students who are enrolled in a graduate program at another university but wish to take a class at Kent State can apply for transient student status.
 Contact Dr. Sue Grogan-Johnson, Graduate Coordinator, for further information.